Role of rotations in Stern-Gerlach interferometry with massive objects: Summary and discussion

 Although most of the work concentrated on the asymmetric configuration where the two spin states used for the SGI are $|-\rangle$ and $|0\rangle$, we have also calculated the expected phase uncertainty when $\omega T\ll 1$ for the symmetric configuration where the $|0\rangle$ state is replaced by the weak-field-seeking state $|+\rangle$.
 Surprisingly we find that this configuration shows an optimized phase uncertainty for certain values of the magnetic field gradient that are quite large.
 At these values the differential acceleration in the two paths is large and interferometric phase in the presence of gravity is on the order of $\sim 4\cdot 10^3$\,rad, while the phase uncertainty when the rotational DOF are prepared in their ground state is about $\delta\phi\sim 0.25$\,rad, representing a relative phase resolution of better than $10^{-4}$.

 In conclusion, we have shown that Stern-Gerlach interferometry with massive objects is possible even when the rotational degrees of freedom and their fluctuations are taken into account.
 This is enabled by an appropriate preparation of the orientation of the object and cooling the rotational DOF close to their ground state.
+However, the fundamental quantum uncertainties and thermal uncertainties of the angular DOF set fundamental and practical limits on the maximal spatial separation between the interferometer paths.
+In an interferometer configuration where the magnetic field is constant during the gradient pulles the maximum separation must be significantly shorter than the nano-object's radius.
+This limit may be exceeded by using more complicated schemes that involve fine tuning of the magnetic field and its time dependence.
+Additional work is needed in order to investigate the effect of rotational dynamics in non-ideal nano-object shapes, which are the common case of nano-diamonds.